-Plumbing apprentices learn to install and repair pipes for water, gas, sewage, and drainage systems, and to install and repair sanitary facilities.
-They learn how to test their installations to ensure compliance with plumbing code.
+Learn to install and repair pipes for water, gas, sewage, and drainage systems, and to install and repair sanitary facilities.
+You'll test your installations to ensure compliance with plumbing code.
 Work can be indoors or outdoors on existing or new construction projects.
 Plumbers may work on a ladder/scaffold, in trenches and in various weather conditions.
 Work requires both stamina and physical strength, working in cramped or uncomfortable positions, and standing for long periods.

-- Apply state plumbing code requirements to the installation and repair of storm drain systems.
+- Apply state plumbing code requirements to: the installation and repair of venting systems, water supply systems, storm drain systems, and POWTS systems.

 - Refer to the Wisconsin Administrative Plumbing codes.